-This statement should be read aloud to all participants, and it is imperative to ensure that participants demonstrate understanding to the investigator of the risks involved.
+This statement should be read aloud to all participants, and it is imperative to ensure that participants (and guardian as necessary) demonstrate understanding to the investigator of the risks involved.

 Measures done to limit the risk of COVID-19 disease exposure, such as screening staff and participants, practicing physical distancing, wearing a mask or other PPE, testing for COVID-19, or reducing the number of individuals in a lab area are not considered part of the research and therefore do not require an IRB modification to the protocol (unless requested by an external IRB or funding source).
 However, in the case that exclusion criteria or research protocols are changed due to COVID-19, this must be approved by the IRB.
 Furthermore, all face-to-face studies must submit a CSU COVID-19 Safety Plan for Research with Human Participants to the RHPCRP, and obtain approval prior to submitting materials to the IRB.
 Additionally, all research team members must complete the CITI COVID-19: Back to Campus training module and submit certificates of completion to the IRB.

 All research personnel, including faculty, students, or technical staff must not be required to engage in research activities that they are not completely comfortable with.